unsigned-enby/Jan-Itor/README.md

 Alternative to building(Windows only):
 --------------------------------------
-Optionally, you may download a statically compiled version for Windows.
+Optionally, you may download a statically compiled (i.e everything it needs to run is 'baked-in') version for Windows.
 The simplist method would be to move the zip archive to your desktop, unpack it, rightclick on the file and choose 'open in terminal' and then simply type `.\Jan-Itor.exe` and hit enter!

 Limitations